Sanders' Knoxville Raid: Background

 Since the start of the Civil War, President Abraham Lincoln and other government authorities urged Union generals to invade East Tennessee.
 There were two reasons for this.
 First, a large part of the East Tennessee population remained loyal to the government in Washington, D.C. and seethed under Confederate occupation.
 Second, a key railroad through the region connected Virginia with the western Confederate states.
 The East Tennessee and Georgia Railroad linked Knoxville with Chattanooga, Tennessee and Dalton, Georgia, while the East Tennessee and Virginia Railroad connected Knoxville with Bristol, Virginia.
 Logistics was the major obstacle keeping Union forces from seizing East Tennessee.
 There were no railroads linking the region with Union-occupied areas of Kentucky, and the wagon roads across the Cumberland Plateau became very difficult to use in bad weather.
 Supplying an invading army with necessities by wagon promised to be challenging.
 Lincoln hoped to build a railroad, but its construction was not attempted because it would have taken too long.
 Therefore, Union commanders directed their efforts to capturing Middle Tennessee in 1862.

 On April 27, 1863, the Union XXIII Corps was formed from the regiments stationed in Kentucky and put under the command of Major General George Lucas Hartsuff.
 The Army of the Ohio, led by Major General Ambrose Burnside consisted of the XXIII Corps plus the IX Corps from the Eastern Theater.
 Burnside was tasked with the invasion of East Tennessee at the same time that the Army of the Cumberland was ordered to capture Chattanooga.
-On June 2, Burnside left his Cincinnati headquarters in order to lead the expedition.
+On June 2, Burnside left his Cincinnati headquarters to lead the expedition.
 However, the following day he was ordered to send 8,000 troops to assist in the Siege of Vicksburg.
 Burnside sent the veteran IX Corps under Major General John Parke and this caused the planned invasion to be delayed until August 16.

 While waiting for the return of IX Corps, Burnside ordered a cavalry raid to destroy important railroad bridges east and west of Knoxville.
 This operation was recommended in May 1863 by IX Corps Brigadier General Orlando B. Willcox, who also advised appointing Sanders as its commander.
 In December 1862, a successful cavalry raid led by Brigadier General Samuel P. Carter inflicted damage on the railroad.
 Sanders was born in Kentucky, raised in Mississippi, graduated from West Point Academy in 1856, and served on the western frontier.
 Despite his Southern upbringing, Sanders remained loyal to the Union, fighting at the battles of Williamsburg and Antietam before being appointed colonel of the 5th Kentucky Cavalry Regiment on March 4, 1863.